hotel occupancy rates

 Why Is Occupancy Rate Important?

-The hotel occupancy rate is an important metric to determine the overall health of your hospitality business.
+The occupancy rate is the pulse of your hotel.

 How to Increase Occupancy Rates in Hotels?